apotheon/loadable/README.md

 router.

 The code for the Ruby hook serves as a good example of writing a load hook.
-(Note this is leaves out a few details of the real class for simplicity sake.)
+(Note this is leaves out a few details of the real class for simplicity's sake.)

     require 'rbconfig'
     require 'loadable/mixin'